This article has been archived. Please see Coder Docs for the updated version.

 If you need increased security for your Coder deployments, you can set up an air-gapped deployment.

-Coder Enterprise's auto-generated licenses do not support air-gapped deployments.
+Coder licenses issued as part of the trial program do not support air-gapped deployments.

 To set up an air-gapped deployment, you must: